KijtIlHijrow/workouts/README.md

 I'm not building this for profit.

-This isn't just a revival : it's an evolution. **workout.cool** represents everything the original project could have been, with the reliability, modern approach, and **maintenance** that the fitness open source community deserves.
+This isn't just a revival : it's an evolution. **workouts.app** represents everything the original project could have been, with the reliability, modern approach, and **maintenance** that the fitness open source community deserves.

 ## 👥 From the Community, For the Community